 - Students can present geographic data in a map.

-- Students can recognize the presence and application of regional, local, and global dimensions of the social and physical worlds in the landscape.
+- Students can recognize the presence and application of regional, local, and global dimensions of the social and physical worlds in data and the landscape.

 - Students can explain interactions between the size and distribution of human and non-human populations, resources, and the natural environment in historic and contemporary perspectives.

-- Students are cognizant of varying interpretations of causality, interaction, policy, and values in human-environmental relationships.
+- Students are cognizant of varying interpretations of diversity, causality, interaction, policy, and values in human-environmental relationships.

 - Student will understand ways in which they use the environment can affect future generations and other human and natural systems.

 - Students provide appropriate geographic skills to community-based organizations and associations.

 - Students can use and cite scholarly sources of information correctly.

 - Students can write and speak clearly in the discipline of geography.